 Doctor Blade Coating: Method, Coating Thickness and Design

-Doctor blade coating is a common technique used to apply a thin, uniform layer of solution onto a substrate.
+Doctor blade coating (also known as blade coating) is a common technique used to apply a thin, uniform layer of solution onto a substrate.
 The process involves using a blade to spread a coating of solution across a surface.

 The method is widely used across various industries including to coat paper and packaging, textiles, electronics and medical devices.
 It is a simple, versatile and easy-to-use technique that can produce thin, consistent coatings.
 This is essential for high-quality finishes for a range of products.